on9au/atar-rocks-downloader/README.md

 1. Clone the repository using `git clone`.
 2. Navigate to the cloned repository using `cd atar-rocks-downloader`.
-3. Run the script using `cargo run --release`.
+3. Build the script using `cargo build --release`.
+(You can also directly run with `cargo run --release`)
 4. The binary will be available in the `target/release` directory.

 ## License